 The rise of the global COVID-19 pandemic has led to many of us working from home.
-Choosing a paint colour for your home office is very much a personal choice and there is no right or wrong.
-The most important thing to remember is that your home office should be designed with the rest of your home's colour scheme in mind so that it's not jarring and out of place in the context of the rest of your décor.
-Whether you like a bright work space or a dark one, you should make the space functional, practical and comfortable and why not add few personal items to make you feel at home.
+Choosing a paint colour for your home office is a personal choice; consider the rest of your home's colour scheme so it fits in.
+Design your office to be functional, practical and comfortable, and add personal items to make it feel like home.